Skip to content

 Our laboratory is currently not open to the public.

-To purchase our products it is possible through our virtual shop, "vaicacao.com", or through our partners.
-If you have specific requests, you can always contact us on tel. + 39 0789 53857 or hello@vaicacao.com
+To purchase our products you can do it through our virtual store, "vaicacao.com", or through our partners.
+If you have specific requests, you can always contact us at tel. + 39 0789 53857 or hello@vaicacao.com

 How do you recommend drinking Ceremonial Cacao?

-Or put everything in a blender for a few seconds, until completely dissolved.
+Or put everything in a blender for a few seconds, until completely melted.
 You can also use a simple milk frother to melt the cocoa and create the desired drink.

-For further information on Ceremonial Cacao click here
+For more information on Ceremonial Cacao click here

-Historical evidence indicates that cocoa was cultivated by the Olmecs from 1800 BC, by the Maya and Aztecs, in different historical eras, in what is today partly Central America, known historically as Mesoamerica.
+Historical evidence suggests that cocoa was cultivated by the Olmecs as early as 1800 BC, by the Maya and Aztecs, at various historical times, in what is now partly Central America, historically known as Mesoamerica.

 In particular, they cultivated it in southern Mexico, Guatemala, Belize, Honduras, El Salvador and northern Nicaragua.
-Its origin is thought to be native to Central America but there are those who claim that it comes from the Amazon, even though there is a lack of scientific evidence.
+It is thought to be native to Central America, but some say it comes from the Amazon, although there is no scientific evidence.

-In any case, it is known that the Olmecs, Maya and Aztecs, like other Mesoamerican indigenous peoples (Toltecs, Lenca, Nahuat-Pipil, Nahua etc.) and other Mesomaerican indigenous peoples, used cocoa as currency, and that they had learned to exploit its enormous properties to create energy drinks, aphrodisiacs often reserved for the wealthy classes, and for use in rituals and ceremonies.
+In any case, it is known that the Olmecs, Maya and Aztecs, like other Mesoamerican indigenous peoples (Toltecs, Lenca, Nahuat-Pipil, Nahua, etc.) and other Mesoamerican indigenous peoples, used cocoa as money, and that they had learned to exploit its enormous properties to create energy drinks, aphrodisiacs often reserved for the wealthy classes, and for use in rituals and ceremonies.

-The debate on the origin of the theobroma cacao plant is still ongoing.
-There are those who claim that it comes from the Amazon basin, and that it was subsequently brought to Mesoamerica, where it was cultivated, honored as a sacred plant and used as currency.
+The debate about the origin of the theobroma cacao plant is still ongoing.
+Some say it comes from the Amazon basin, and was later brought to Mesoamerica, where it was cultivated, honored as a sacred plant and used as currency.
 The debate is still open today.

 Where does your cocoa come from?
 Is it ethical and sustainable?

 Our cocoa comes from our plantation Finca Cuyancùa (Izalco) El Salvador.
-We also purchase cocoa from other plantations always coming from El Salvador, Guatemala, Honduras, Nicaragua and Costa Rica (Central America).
-Even if there is always another reason to improve, our cocoa is not the result of slavery, illicit activities nor does it denigrate the lives of the workers involved.
-On the contrary, our project would like to give a deep breath to this region, paying prices above market prices and giving added value to the entire supply chain.
+We also buy cocoa from other plantations always from El Salvador, Guatemala, Honduras, Nicaragua and Costa Rica (Central America).
+Although there is always a reason to improve, our cocoa is not the result of slavery, illicit activities and much less denigrates the life of the workers involved.
+On the contrary, our project would like to give a deep breath to this region, paying prices higher than market prices and giving added value to the entire supply chain.

 How many varieties of cocoa are there?

-The world of cocoa is very broad and still little known in its complexity.
-The quality of cocoa depends not only on its genetic variety, grafts, local climate, etc., but also on adequate agricultural processes, including a good fermentation and drying process that takes place exclusively on the plantation or in the collection center.
+The world of cocoa is very large and still little known in its complexity.
+The quality of cocoa depends not only on its genetic variety, grafts, local climate, etc., but also on adequate agricultural processes, including a good fermentation and drying process that occurs exclusively on the plantation or in the collection center.

-In any case, there are three classifications on which there are thousands of different genetics:
+In any case, there are three classifications on which there are then thousands of different genetics:

 CRIOLLO (2%), TRINITARIO (8%) and FORASTERO (90%).
-Criollo, with a very fruity flavour, is characterized by white beans.
-Since it is a variety that is not very resistant to attack by soil diseases, parasites and molds, it is difficult to find.
-The price of criollo is very high compared to forastero and it is increasingly difficult to maintain its purity.
+Criollo, with a very fruity flavour, is characterised by white beans.
+Since it is a variety with little resistance to soil diseases, parasites and mould, it is difficult to find.
+The price of Criollo is very high compared to Forastero and it is increasingly difficult to maintain its purity.

-Let's dispel a myth: having a "criollo" cocoa in your hands is very rare, and only some fine chocolates are made from this variety, but it is still very difficult for it to be very pure.
+Let's dispel a myth: having a "criollo" cocoa in your hands is very rare, and only a few fine chocolates are made of this variety, but it is still very difficult for it to be very pure.
 You will realize that it is a criollo simply by one fact: the price.
-If you pay very little for cocoa, cocoa nibs and chocolate, then there may be an "un" truth behind the label.
+If you pay very little for the cocoa, the cocoa nibs and the chocolate, then there could be a "non" truth behind the label.

-Trinitario (or cocoa fino de aroma), is a hybrid between criollo and forastero.
+Trinitario (or fine aroma cocoa), is a hybrid between criollo and forastero.
 Each origin, each "Finca", and local climate can favor a great aromatic yield of this cocoa.
 The grains are larger than forastero, and contain more monounsaturated fatty acids, minerals and antioxidants.
-This cocoa is the favorite of bean to bar chocolatiers, who love to highlight the thousand aromatic aspects of this fruit.
+This cocoa is the favorite of bean to bar chocolatiers, who love to highlight a thousand aromatic aspects of this fruit.

 Forastero is the variety grown mainly in Africa, but also in South America.
-This cocoa has little aromatic yield, but if treated in an excellent way, can give great satisfaction.
-Its prices are decidedly lower when it comes to commodities, compared to criollos and trinitarios.
-However, the quality of the cocoa must always be verified from a visual, olfactory and taste point of view, but above all it is more important to understand the origin.
-And no, it is no longer enough to mention the country it comes from to classify it as quality.
+This cocoa has a poor aromatic yield, but if treated in an excellent way, it can give great satisfaction.
+Its prices are definitely lower if it is a commodity, compared to criollos and trinitarios.
+The quality of cocoa must always be verified from a visual, olfactory and taste point of view, but above all it is more important to understand the origin.
+And no, it is no longer enough to mention the country from which it comes to classify it as quality.

-What is Ceremonial Cocoa?
+What is Ceremonial Cacao?
 How do you produce it?

-Our Ceremonial cocoa is what we consider a real elixir as it is stone-ground cocoa beans (cocoa paste).
+Our Ceremonial cacao is what we consider a true elixir since it is made of stone-ground cocoa beans (cocoa paste).
 It therefore contains all the components of cocoa, and it is possible to dissolve it in hot water or vegetable drink.
-This compound should not be confused with "cocoa powder", which is instead a semi-finished product, without cocoa butter.
+This compound is not to be confused with "cocoa powder", which is instead a semi-finished product, without cocoa butter.

 It recalls the traditions of the Mesoamerican peoples where cocoa was stone-pressed using the "metate!", and drunk during rites and ceremonies together with other local spices without adding sugar.
-This very energetic drink is often exploited by the holistic sectors to facilitate meditation and conviviality in a modern key.
+This very energetic drink is now used by the holistic sectors to facilitate meditation and conviviality in a modern way.

 What is Bean to Bar chocolate?